 Color Outside the Lines (COL)

-Color Outside The Lines (COL) is an 8th grade student leadership group whose focus is on promoting safer schools.
+Color Outside The Lines (COL) is a Middle School student leadership group whose focus is on promoting safer schools.
 Each year, the new group of student leaders attend a retreat to brainstorm and plan for their initiatives for the coming year.
-The focus must be on promoting connections within the grade level and the building.
+The focus must be on promoting connections within the school and the community.

-Some past projects have included planning an anti-bullying day, teaching 6th and 7th grade students about the online bullying reporting system (Safe2Tell), teaching a lesson on being Above The Influence, acting as lunch buddies for 6th grade students, and creating Valentines for every student in the building.
-Students meet with their advisor over their lunch break on Wednesdays.
+Past projects have included planning an anti-bullying day, teaching MIddle School students about the online bullying reporting system (Safe2Tell), sharing Drug Trivia facts and information, acting as lunch buddies for 6th grade students, and creating Valentines for every student in the building as well as community businesses.
+Students meet with their advisor during Flex period on Tuesdays.

 For more information or to join COL, please contact: